tokerido/Set_Card_Game/README.md

 ## Copyright Notice

-© 2024 by [Your Name].
+© 2024 by Nitai Edelberg and Ido Toker.
 All rights reserved.
-This project is a part of academic work at [Your University].
+This project is a part of academic work at Ben Gurion University.
 Unauthorized use, copying, or distribution is prohibited.